Palixer/Palixer/README.md

 - 👋 Hi, I’m @Gabriel Cuello.
-I'm a software developer from Argentina.
+I'm a front-End Developer from Mendoza, Argentina.
 - 👀 I’m interested in learning new technologies and features of the software development area.
 - 🌱 I’m currently learning React.js.
 - 💞️ I’m looking to collaborate on any proyect.